ofirgall/dotfiles/README.md

 * tuis to try - slack, mail, calander, jira
 * autoupdate dotfiles on remote machines
 * better readme, readme on keymaps in nvim, split repos

----

-## Custom Mapping
-Done by dconf (gnome tweaks):
-* Capslock is mapped to Escape - Don't move your hands when escaping insert mode.
-* Both shift changes language - Don't move your hands while typing.
-* Right Alt is mapped to backspace - Same idea.. (done with ~/.xmodmap too)